Ebola mortality rate expected to rise as outbreak runs its deadly course

 NO CURE

-Ebola has no proven cures and there is no vaccine to prevent infection, so the best treatment is focused on alleviating symptoms such as fever, vomiting and diarrhea - all of which can contribute to severe dehydration.
+Ebola has no proven cures and there is no vaccine to prevent infection, so the best treatment is focussed on alleviating symptoms such as fever, vomiting and diarrhoea - all of which can contribute to severe dehydration.

 Patients often need oral rehydration with solutions containing electrolytes, or intravenous fluids.
 Severely ill patients need intensive care.